telerik/ajax-docs/deployment/deploying-a-telerik-enabled-webapplication.md

-Deploying an application that uses the Telerik UI for ASP.NET AJAX controls is done in the same manner any other ASP.NET WebForms application is deployed.
+Deploying an application that uses the Telerik® UI for ASP.NET Ajax controls is done in the same manner any other ASP.NET WebForms application is deployed.

 To ensure a successful deployment, you need to check the following items: